spectator-go Usage¶

 ""

-: Configures a no-op writer that does nothing.
-Can be used to disable metrics collection.memory
+- A no-op writer that does nothing.
+Used to disable metrics collection.memory

-- Write metrics to the default spectatord UDP port.
-This is the default value.unix
+- Write to the default UDP port forspectatord

 Location can also be set through the environment variable SPECTATOR_OUTPUT_LOCATION